guifi/guifi-cxoln/CXOLN.en_US.md

 >La petició es formalitza a través d'un correu dirigit al Patronat (patronat (arroba) guifi.net), especificant-ho clarament a l'assumpte (per exemple "Consulta /Conflicte sobre els Comuns en relació a...."), i en el text del correu, una descripció de la qüestió, de les seves motivacions, dels punts dels Comuns afectats quan n'hi han, propostes, etc. És a dir, procurar que estigui ben documentat i entenedor.

-The request must be formalized by an e-mail sent to the board (patronat(at)guifi.net), with the topic explicitly stated in the subject (e.g. “Question/Conflict about the FONN Compact with regard to ...”) and a clear and well supported description of the facts, the motivations, the affected FONN Compact points, the proposals, etc. That is to say, making sure that it is well documented and comprensible.
+The request must be formalized by an e-mail sent to the board (patronat(at)guifi.net), with the topic explicitly stated in the subject (e.g. “Question/Conflict about the [CXOLN](#cxoln) with regard to ...”) and a clear and well supported description of the facts, the motivations, the affected [CXOLN](#cxoln) points, the proposals, etc. That is to say, making sure that it is well documented and comprensible.

 >Un cop el Patronat de la Fundació ha rebut la notificació i en funció de la naturalesa de la petició aplicarà el següent procediment: